QUESTIONS AND ANSWERS

 HOW OFTEN DOES YOUR MENU CHANGE?

-For now, the basic menu stays the same with the occasional addition of specialty seasonal items.
-Things could change as Crumb Sourdough Microbakery grows.
-Don't see a flavor you like?
-Contact me to inquire.
+The basic menu stays the same with the addition of specialty seasonal items.

 WHAT IS A "COTTAGE FOOD OPERATION" (CFO)?

 While every State carries its own laws, in Oregon, the Home Baking Bill allows people to produce certain baked goods and confectionery items in their home kitchens and sell them directly to consumers without having to obtain a food establishment license or undergo an inspection from the Oregon Department of Agriculture.
+Pets are allowed in the residence but not in the food prep area.
 Residential home kitchens must be built and maintained in a clean, healthful, and sanitary manner.

 These products are homemade and is not prepared in an inspected food establishment.